 Symptom Remedy The steering wheel does not steer the boat.
 Reduce speed and change to joystick for directional control.
-Check your Mercury-approved multifunction display for faults.
+Check the Mercury-approved multifunction display for faults.
 Check all fuses on the engine, helm, and battery.
 Verify that all circuit breakers are closed and reset if necessary.
 Check the harness connectors in steering actuators.
 Check the steering fluid level and fill if necessary.
-Contact your authorized Mercury Marine dealer for service.
+Contact an authorized Mercury Marine dealer for service.
 Steering works, but the boat response is sluggish.
 Check the trim.
 Adjust it if necessary.
 Ensure that all engines are operating.
-Cycle the engine key switches off and on.
+Cycle the engine key switches OFF and ON .
 Check the steering fluid level and fill if necessary.
-Contact your authorized Mercury Marine dealer for service.
+Contact an authorized Mercury Marine dealer for service.